 - Hypertrophic Cardiomyopathy, the most common form of heart disease in cats.

 When you adopt an Ocicat, make sure the breeder is reliable and offers health guarantees on kittens.
 Trustworthy breeders will attempt to remove diseases from their breeding program.

 Provide your Ocicat with a healthy diet that won’t make them unhealthy or obese.
 Purchase higher quality cat food with the following qualities and ingredients:

 - Protein as the first ingredient.
 Look for meat like chicken, salmon, or turkey.
 Avoid food that has “chicken meal” (or something similar) as the first ingredient.

 - Taurine is present on the ingredients list.
 This is an amino acid that cats must have to remain healthy and active.

 - A lack of carbohydrates.
 These are known as “fillers,” because cats don’t need grains and corn.
 In fact, fillers are the leading cause of cat obesity and food allergies.

 Teach your kitty tricks with Holistapet’s healthy CBD cat treats.
-Ours are vegan and non-GMO!
+All CBD for cats are vegan and non-GMO!

 Children & Other Pets